IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Experiments

 \subsection{Batch-Size Stability and Performance}

 We evaluate performance across batch sizes $B \in \{1, 2, 4, 8, 16, 32, 64\}$ to characterize each method's dependence on batch statistics.

-\textbf{2D Results.} ~\cref{fig:main_results}A presents aggregated top-1 balanced accuracy across 2D datasets.
-IConE exhibits remarkable stability, maintaining a nearly flat curve from $B=1$ to $B=64$.
+\textbf{2D Results.} \cref{fig:main_results}A presents aggregated top-1 balanced accuracy across 2D datasets.
+IConE exhibits stability, maintaining a flat curve.
 Conversely, other methods degrade characteristically as batch size decreases.
-While VICReg achieves the best accuracy at larger batches ($B \geq 16$), it drops sharply in smaller regimes.
+While VICReg achieves the best accuracy at larger batches, it drops sharply in smaller regimes.
 Overall, IConE outperforms all other baselines across the spectrum, with SimCLR catching up at $B=64$, and maintains strictly higher absolute performance than DIET, which shares a parametric approach but yields lower accuracy.

-\textbf{3D Results.} ~\cref{fig:main_results}B demonstrates that IConE's advantages are even more pronounced in 3D settings, where memory constraints render small batches practically unavoidable.
-IConE consistently achieves the highest accuracy across the entire batch-size spectrum.
-Interestingly, several baselines exhibit non-monotonic behavior, with performance dropping at the largest batch sizes, possibly showing optimization difficulties because of the use of larger batch sizes in small datasets~\cite{keskar2016large}.
+\textbf{3D Results.} \cref{fig:main_results}B demonstrates that IConE's advantages are even more pronounced in 3D, where memory constraints render small batches unavoidable.
+IConE consistently achieves the highest accuracy across all batch sizes.
+Interestingly, some baselines exhibit non-monotonic behavior, with performance dropping at the largest batch sizes, possibly showing optimization difficulties because of the use of large batch sizes in small datasets~\cite{keskar2016large}.
 To complement the linear probe, we evaluate the representations with a non-parametric k-NN classifier in \cref{tab:knn3d_mean_balanced_accuracy}.

-\textbf{Batch Size Sensitivity Analysis.} ~\cref{fig:batch_sensitivity} quantifies this dependence via absolute performance drop (from $B=64$ to $B=2$) and Pearson correlation between batch size and accuracy.
-The left panel shows IConE maintaining high performance with minimal degradation, avoiding the steep drops or collapse of baselines (SwAV's deceptively low degradation merely reflects uniform collapse across all sizes).
+\textbf{Batch Size Sensitivity Analysis.} ~\cref{fig:batch_sensitivity} quantifies this dependence via absolute performance drop and correlation between batch size and accuracy.
+The left panel shows IConE maintaining high performance with minimal degradation, avoiding the collapse of baselines.
 The right panel plots the trade-off between batch-size-agnosticism (low correlation, left) and representation quality (high accuracy, top).
-By uniquely occupying the optimal top-left corner with peak accuracy and near-zero correlation, IConE achieves true batch-size-agnostic learning without sacrificing representational power.
+By uniquely occupying the optimal top-left corner with high accuracy and near-zero correlation, IConE achieves true batch-size-agnostic learning without sacrificing representational power.
 To confirm these trends extend beyond the biomedical domain, we additionally evaluate in the same small-data, small-batch regime on a natural-image subset of 20 ImageNet~\cite{deng2009imagenet} classes (250 images each); IConE exhibits the same batch-size stability there (Fig. 14, Appendix E).